d4l-data4life/kirby3-static-site-generator/README.md

 ## Warnings

-Be very careful when specifying the output folder, as the given path will be erased before the generation!
+Be careful when specifying the output folder, as the given path (except files starting with `.`) will be erased before the generation!
+There is a safety check in place to avoid accidental erasure when specifying existing, non-empty folders.

 ## Contribute